 Futures worth inheriting.

-I work at the intersection of governance, imagination, and place — asking who gets to speak, what counts as knowledge, and whose timeline matters.
+Governance, imagination, and place.
+I work where they are inseparable — asking who gets to speak, what counts as knowledge, and whose timeline matters.

-Point A Studio is my practitioner-led speculative design and civic futures practice.
-I work with cities, planners, foundations, and community organizations on the decisions that shape places — and the waters, ancestors, and living systems that have been shaping them far longer.
+Through Point A Studio, I work with the people and places where decisions are made — and with the waters, ancestors, and living systems that have been shaping those places far longer.

 Not as correctives to existing models.
 As their replacement.